Your PPP loan portfolio may be impacted by this update. ACAP can help.

 Reduce Risk & Accelerate Loan Income

-ACAP, an SBA-approved non-bank servicing partner, provides complete PPP loan servicing solutions.
+ACAP, a non-bank servicing partner, provides complete PPP loan servicing solutions.
 By outsourcing PPP loan servicing to ACAP, lenders can rest assured all required borrower documentation is collected and submitting to the SBA properly and promptly.
 With 30K PPP loans totaling $4.0 billion purchased to date.
 ACAP brings the most experienced PPP team together under one roof to provide the white-glove loan servicing PPP borrowers deserve.